kaushik9999/music_app_tests/README.md

 6. UnMark the same album as Favorite.
 7. Verify the Unmarked Favorite album disappears from the HomePage.

-# Test steps Flutter Integration Test
+# Test steps Flutter Widget Integration Test

 1. Launch the App.
 2. Search for artist.